Proper polyhedral divisors and torus actions over arbitrary fields: Split torus actions: affine normal varieties and pp-divisors

-\begin{remark} Since all the examples above are compute by following \cite[Section 11]{altmannhausen}, they are all minimal over the algebraic closure.
+\begin{remark} Since all the examples above are computed by following \cite[Section 11]{AH06}, they are all minimal over the separable closure.
 Thus, they are minimal over the ground field by \cref{proposition minimality stable under base change}.
-The latter is of complexity two, so we prove its minimality by following the construction given in \cite[Section 11]{altmannhausen}.
+The latter example is of complexity two, so we prove its minimality by following the construction given in \cite[Section 11]{AH06}.
 As a toric variety, $\A_{k}^{3}$ under the action of $\G_{\mathrm{m},k}^{3}$ coordinatewise is given by the cone